-Step 3 Select the component(s) you are going to convert.
+Step 3 Select the resource(s) you are going to convert.
 For instance, you may like to select only one, several or all teachers.

-Step 4 Select if you want the resulting files to be combined into one file or to create a separate file for each component or event.
+Step 4 Select if you want the resulting files to be combined into one file or to create a separate file for each resource or event.

 If you selected in Step 4:

 a) The first option, all schedules are converted to the file and folder specified in Step 1.